algosup/2023-2024-project-5-flutter-team-7/CONTRIBUTING.md

 This document contains guidelines to work on this project and should be followed as closely as possible.
 If you have any questions or remarks regarding them, please open an issue.

+> [!IMPORTANT]
-Please be wary that changes may be made to those guidelines if deemed necessary.
+> Please be wary that changes may be made to those guidelines if deemed necessary.

 **Table of Content**
 - [Bug reports and feature requests (issues)](#bug-reports-and-feature-requests-issues)